 Reye’s syndrome: Children and teenagers who have or are recovering from chicken pox or flu-like symptoms should not use this product.
 When using this product, if changes in behavior with nausea and vomiting occur, consult a doctor because these symptoms could be an early sign of Reye’s Syndrome, a rare but serious illness.

 Allergy alert: Aspirin may cause severe allergic reaction which may include:

 - Asthma (wheezing)

 Acetaminophen may cause severe skin reactions.
-If a skin reaction occurs, stop use and seek medical help right away.
 Symptoms may include: